code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/yourschool/defining-computer-science.md

 science.

 Each school on our map fits into one of four possible categories:
-1. __Need information.__ We don’t have information yet for this school.
+1. __Need information.__ This means we don’t have information yet for this school.
 If your school is in this category, please [fill out the survey](https://code.org/yourschool).
-1. __Offers a computer science class.__ We have data that indicates that this school offers a computer science class.
+1. __Offers a computer science class.__ This means that we have data for this school that indicates that it offers a computer science class.
 1. __Historically offered computer science.__ We have data that indicates that this school has taught CS in the past 2 years and we have not received updated information this year.
-1. __Offers no computer science.__ We have data for this school indicating the school does not offer any computer science classes during the day that include minimum requirements as defined above.
-This school may offer other computing-related courses or computer science education opportunities, like after school programs, clubs, or Hour of Code events.
+1. __Offers no computer science.__ This means that we have data for this school indicating the school does not offer any computer science classes during the day that include minimum requirements as defined above.
+This school may offer other computer science education opportunities, like after school programs, clubs, or Hour of Code events.
-1. __Historically did not offer computer science.__ We have data that indicates that this school did not offer CS in the past 2 years and we have not received updated information this year.
+1. __Historically did not offer computer science.__ We have data that indicates that this school did not teach CS in the past 2 years and we have not received updated information this year.